daniilvinn/daniilvinn.github.io/_posts/2024-05-04-omniforce-vertex-quantization.md

 ```

 ## Performance tests
-Final stage of my journey with quantization is profiling.
+The final stage of my journey with quantization is profiling.
 With NVIDIA NSight Graphics, I managed to make 2 captures: with and without compression, each of them captured 3 frames using multi-pass metrics.
-Inputs were completely identical: scene and its TRS is the same (Amazon Lumberyard Bistro Exterior), with identical camera settings and full unlit scene.
+Inputs were completely identical: the scene and its TRS are the same (Amazon Lumberyard Bistro Exterior), with identical camera settings and a full unlit scene.

 Captures were made on NVIDIA GeForce GTX 1660 Ti GPU with Game Ready 552.12 driver.
 Metrics are compared to no quantization capture, not SOL.
 Results are:
 - +25% L2 Read Hit Rate from L1